pivotal/docs-tap/scst-policy/configuring.md

 # Configuring Supply Chain Security Tools - Policy

-This component requires extra configuration steps to start verifying your container images properly.
+This component requires extra configuration steps to verify your container images.

 ## <a id="admission-of-images"></a> Admission of Images

-An image is admitted after it is validated against all policies with matching image patterns, and where at least one valid signature is obtained from the authorities provided in each of the matched [ClusterImagePolicy](#create-cip-resource).
-Within a single policy, any single signature must be valid.
+An image is admitted after it is validated against all policies with matching image patterns, and where at least one valid signature is obtained from the authorities provided in the matched [ClusterImagePolicy](#create-cip-resource) later in the topic.
+Within a single policy, every signature must be valid.
 When more than one policy has a matching image pattern, the image much match at least one signature from each ClusterImagePolicy.